Frequently Asked Questions

 Self-Taught Driver Ed

-The DE-964E 6-Hour Permit Qualification Certificate will be sent via mail to the student once they have completed Module 1 of the Texas Self-Taught Online Driver Ed.
-Students will use this certificate as proof of Module 1 completion when applying for a Learner's Permit at the DMV.
+The DE-964 (Rev. 10/16/23) 6-Hour Permit Qualification Certificate will be available in the course dashboard once the student completes Module 1 of Texas Self-Taught Online Driver Ed.
+Students will use this certificate as proof of Module 1 completion when applying for a learner's permit at the DPS.

 Am I eligible for Texas Online Driver Ed?